Frequently Asked Questions

-Our publications have an average circulation of more than 5,900 and reach more than 15,000 people per week.
+The Columbian-Progress has a press run of 4,000.
 Our news publications are mailed to subscribers through the U.S. Postal Service and arrive at homes on Thursdays and Saturdays with the regular mail.
 Marion County’s Advertiser is available at free distribution racks throughout the county.

 2) How often do you publish?

 The Columbian-Progress publishes twice a week on Thursdays and Saturdays.
-Marion County’s Advertiser publishes once a week on Thursdays.
+Marion County’s Advertiser publishes once a week on Wednesdays.

 3) What is the circulation area of your publications?